Bayesian OED: Verifying Convergence with KLOEDDiagnostics

 Exercises

-1. Run compute_mse with nouter=50, ninner=5 and compare bias² to variance.
+1. Run the MSE decomposition with nouter=50, ninner=5 and compare bias² to variance.
 At this extreme, which term dominates?

 2. From the right panel, estimate the convergence rate of bias² with respect to \(N_\text{in}\).
 Is it faster or slower than the \(O(1/M)\) outer rate?
 Why?